Table of Contents

 How a Standing Pilot Gas Furnace Works - How a Gas Furnace Works

 The first thing that happens with any gas furnace is a call for heat from the thermostat.
-Provided the pilot is burning and all the safeties are good the main burner will fire.
-The safeties for a standing pilot furnace include limits switches and the gas valve safeties.
+Provided the pilot is burning, and all the safeties are good, the main burner will fire.
+The safeties for a standing pilot furnace include limit switches and the gas valve safeties.
 A standing pilot gas valve includes the thermocouple.
 The thermocouple needs a flame applied to it so it can produce the millivolts.
 Millivolts are necessary to keep the pilot solenoid open inside the gas valve.
-If the thermocouple does not have a flame on it producing heat then the pilot solenoid closes.
-This prevents the main solenoid inside the gas valve from opening.
+If the thermocouple does not have a flame on it producing heat, then the pilot solenoid closes.
+That prevents the main solenoid inside the gas valve from opening.

 How a Gas Furnace Works - Fire It Up!

 If all the safeties are good and the main burner ignites then the furnace begins heating up.
 As it heats up a fan limit control senses the heat.
 When it reaches the adjustable set temperature it engages the blower.
 The fan kicks on and distributes the heat through the duct system.

 Everything continues to run until the thermostat satisfies.
 When the thermostat satisfies the main burners shut down but the blower continues running.
 The blower continues running to cool the furnace down.
 It also continues to run to use the usable heat still inside the furnace and ductwork.

 If the thermostat is properly set up the heating anticipator will end the call for heat before the thermostat satisfies taking into account the blower continues to run to cool down the furnace.

 The anticipator prevents overheating or overshooting the thermostat set point as the blower expels the additional heat inside the furnace after the gas main burners shut down.
 When the additional heat is expelled the fan limit control shuts down the blower and the system is on standby until the thermostat again makes a call for heat.